shinetools/backend-exercise/README.md

 ## Goals

-1. Store the received transaction using the SQLite database provided in `utils/database.ts`
+1. Store the received transactions using the SQLite database provided in `utils/database.ts`
-2. Compute the `balance` per bank account & store it.

-### Optional goals

-3. Compute `nextBalance` per bank account & store it.
+2. Implement a solution where the producer is a third party and the consumer needs to check the authenticity of events received.
+For this part, changes can be made to the event producer.